LucasWashor/IS477-Group-Project---Lucas-W.-Max-W./StatusReport.md

 **What we’ve done:**

 - We downloaded the IMDb dataset and the Box Office dataset from Kaggle.
-- We are adding both raw files to our GitHub repository as part of this milestone.
+- We uploaded both raw CSV files into the `data/raw/` folder of our GitHub repository.
 - We quickly reviewed each dataset to understand what columns they have and what years they cover.

 These files are now ready for cleaning and integration.